 How to check the status of your Chase balance transfer

-Also, note that you can log into your Chase account or use the Chase mobile app at any time to see if the transfer has taken place.
-All you have to do is check on the credit card you transferred your balance to so you can see if the amount of the transfer has been added to your account.
+You can log in to your Chase account or use the Chase mobile app at any time to see if the transfer has taken place.
+Open your account and check the balance on the credit card you transferred your balance to so you can see if the transferred amount has been added.

 Best Chase balance transfer credit cards for 2021